HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     -   `XmlAccessPort=<the port you use to access Portal>`

 !!!note
-    In a Farm Portal environment, the `WasRemoteHostName` should be the local hostname and the `WasSoapPort` should be the soap port of the HCL Portal server.
+    In a Farm Portal environment, the `WasRemoteHostName` should be the local hostname and the `WasSoapPort` should be the soap port of the HCL DX server.

 !!!note
     If your server is configured with database runtime users, for example, `feedback.DbRuntimeUser=<your feedback database runtime user>`, ensure to set their password values correctly as well, for example, in `feedback.DbRuntimePassword=<your feedback database runtime user password>`.